 Everybody, from individuals to large organisations, is trying to attract more views, followers and subscribers.
 I’m annoyed when pop-up windows inviting me to subscribe get in the way of seeing the articles I want to read.
 I’m annoyed at having to wait 5 seconds to skip ads on Youtube videos and especially frustrated when something interesting is repeatedly interrupted by banal adverts.
 I don’t like that Youtube asks with increasing frequency whether I want to be charged an undisclosed (but when I checked once, an unrealistic) monthly subscriptions to avoid the adverts (or even more outrageously, just because I want a video to keep playing when I close my iPad).

-I’m aggravated by Facebook constantly reminding me to post on my page, and then boost the post (to reach ‘up to xxx people’) with advertising that is the probably the only way anybody will ever get to see them.
-It’s as meaningless as me telling you I’ll give you ‘up to’ a million dollars – i.e. 10 cents.
+I’m aggravated by Facebook constantly reminding me to post on my page, and then boost the post ‘to reach ‘up to 3,972 people’ with advertising that is probably the only way anybody will ever get to see them.
+Up to 3,972 is as likely to be 1 as any other arbitrary but deceptively precise number.
+Why do we fall for such meaningless claims?
 Google is no better offering ‘free’ £120 vouchers – but only if you spend £120.
 These guys take us for fools, and that’s pretty much what we are when we play their game.
 I simply refuse to play when the rules are stacked so heavily in favour of the house.

 It is the unremitting stream of small cognitive manipulations that I object to.
 They are deceptive, deceitful and unnecessary.
 I would pay reasonably if these guys weren’t constantly being so manipulative (well, that’s my excuse!).

-This is not just sour grapes.
-I have created content that has attracted good viewing figures.
-I know how to play the game.
+I know how to play the game if I want.
+I have often created content that has attracted good viewing figures.
 But that’s not the point.
 I want to play a different game, not a derivative of theirs.
-The game I want to play is figuring out how AI and robots can interact with people in a way that is fair and ethical.
+The game I want to play is figuring out how companies, AI and robots can interact with people in a way that is fair and ethical.
 I want equality with the algorithms and the robots.
 And I want interactions with people that know and care about me, not just use me for their own ends.

 Well, that’s the end of the rant (except that I reserve the right to change my mind about everything whenever I want!).
 It’s hard to seem this annoyed when for the most part everything is, on balance, more or less just fine.